HannaBerggren/Love-Barista/TESTING.md

 ### Browser Compatibility

-Happening was tested on the following browsers:
+Love Barista was tested on the following browsers:

 - Google Chrome
 - Mozilla Firefox